-The school's lead person with overall designated responsibility for safeguarding is Claire Arnold (Headteacher).
-We have a deputy safeguarding lead, Sue Haworth (Assistant Head) to ensure there is appropriate cover for this role at all times.
+5.1 The school's lead person with overall designated responsibility for safeguarding is Claire Arnold (Headteacher).
+We have a deputy safeguarding lead, Sarah Collins (Deputy Head) to ensure there is appropriate cover for this role at all times.
 The responsibilities of the Designated Safeguarding Lead are described in Appendix A.

 The Designated Safeguarding Lead will be on our school's leadership team and their role of Designated Safeguarding Lead will be explicit in their job description.
-This person should have the appropriate authority and be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and Safeguarding matters, to take part in strategy discussions and inter-agency meetings - and/or to support other staff to do so - and to contribute to the assessment of children (KCSIE, 2019).
+This person should have the appropriate authority and be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and Safeguarding matters, to take part in strategy discussions and inter-agency meetings - and/or to support other staff to do so - and to contribute to the assessment of children (KCSIE: P40).

-- 5.2 The school has a nominated governor, Sue Cotton, responsible for safeguarding to champion good practice, to liaise with the head teacher and to provide information and reports to the governing body. - 5.3 The case manager for dealing with allegations of abuse made against school staff members is the head teacher.
-The case manager for dealing with allegations against the head teacher is the chair of governors, Sue Cotton.
+- 5.2 The school has a nominated governor (Sue Cotton) responsible for safeguarding to champion good practice, to liaise with the head teacher and to provide information and reports to the governing body. - 5.3 The case manager for dealing with allegations of abuse made against school staff members is the head teacher.
+The case manager for dealing with allegations against the head teacher is the chair of governors (Sue Cotton).
 The procedure for managing allegations is detailed in Appendix C. - 5.4 The head teacher will ensure that the policies and procedures adopted by the governing body are fully implemented and sufficient resources and time are allocated to enable staff members to discharge their safeguarding responsibilities. - 5.5 The governing body is collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice. - 5.6 All staff members, governors, volunteers and external providers know how to recognise signs and symptoms of abuse, how to respond to pupils who disclose abuse and what to do if they are concerned about a child.
 They are aware that behaviours and physical signs linked to behaviours that put children in danger.
 Safeguarding issues can manifest themselves via peer on peer abuse.
 This may include, but not limited to: bullying (including cyber bullying), gender based violence/sexual assaults, harmful sexual behaviour and sexting.
 Staff should recognise that children are capable of abusing their peers.

 Staff must challenge any form of derogatory and sexualised language or behaviour.
 Staff should be vigilant to sexualised/aggressive touching/grabbing Recent DfE guidance situates sexual violence, sexual harassment and harmful sexual behaviour in the context of developing a whole-school safeguarding culture, where sexual misconduct is seen as unacceptable, and not 'banter' or an inevitable part of growing up.
 It should be recognised that these issues are likely to occur, and so schools should have procedures in place to deal with them.
-Groups at particular risk include girls, students who identify as Lesbian, Gay, Bisexual, Transgender+ https://www.gov.uk/government/publications/sexual-violence-and-sexual-harassment-between-children-in-schools-and-colleges (May 2018)

-(LGBT+), or are perceived by peers to be LGBT+, and pupils with SEND.
-We also have a statutory duty to report and record any incidents of 'Upskirting'.
+Groups at particular risk include girls, students who identify as Lesbian, Gay, Bisexual, Transgender+ (LGBT+), or are perceived by peers to be LGBT+, and pupils with SEND.